Purchasing real estate in thailand can be a complex business

-Yes, because Raimon Land develops in prime locations, we believe that there is good demand for our properties from the rental market.
+Yes, you can.
+Because Raimon Land projects are situated on prime locations, there is good demand for our properties from the rental market.

-Typically in Thailand, rental is for a period of 1 or 2 years, and the renter signs an agreement with the owner, paying a security deposit, a monthly rental fee, and takes care of water, power and internet/cable expenses unless otherwise agreed.
-Properties can be rented either with or without furniture, sometimes fully furnished may be easier to rent out – in the Thai market fully furnished generally means including fitted wardrobes etc, loose furniture, curtains/blinds, electronics and air-conditioning.
+The prospective renter signs an agreement with the owner, pays a security deposit, agrees to pay a monthly rental fee, as well as the payment of the utilities - water, power and internet/cable expenses - unless otherwise agreed.
+Properties can be rented either furnished or unfurnished, sometimes fully furnished may be easier to rent out.
+In the Thai market ‘fully furnished’ generally means provision of fitted wardrobes, etc., loose furniture, curtains/blinds, electronics and air-conditioning.

-Owners can rent out using an agency, or can rent themselves, when using an agency, the exact terms will depend on the agency, often the fee is set at 1 month for an annual contract, and no further payments if the tenant chooses to renew.
-In some Raimon Land developments such as UNIXX South Pattaya, a resale & leasing office is provided as part of the building, and staff are there to assist with requests relating to rentals.
-We provide assistance for rental email@example.com
+Owners can rent out their unit through an agency, or they can rent it out themselves.
+When using an agency, the exact terms will depend on the agency.
+Often the fee is set at 1 month for an annual contract, and no further payments are made if the tenant chooses to renew.
+Raimon Land developments employ a resale and leasing team to ensure prompt service and assist you should you have enquiries.

 CAN I SELL MY CONDOMINIUM?

 Yes, you can.
 Raimon Land provides resale services, and there are also a number of capable third-party agents who can assist you in putting your property on the market, if you wish to use their service.